tuhdo/documentations/Docs/english/elinkvm_guide.md

 - Ethernet Master: by default, configured as a DHCP server.
 - Ethernet Slave: by default, configured as a DHCP client.

-To connect to an eLinkKVM device, a network connection between a local computer and an eLinkKVM device is required.
+To connect to an eLinkKVM device, a network connection between a remote terminal and an eLinkKVM device is required.
 The connection can either be:

-- *Direct connect*: An ethernet cable connects directly between a local computer and an eLinkKVM device.
+- *Direct connect*: An ethernet cable connects directly between a remote terminal and an eLinkKVM device.

-- *Local Area Network*: Both the local computer and an eLinkKVM device are connected to a local area network (LAN). eLinkKVM is plugged to the router of the network.
+- *Local Area Network*: Both the remote terminal and an eLinkKVM device are connected to a local area network (LAN). eLinkKVM is plugged to the router of the network.

-- *Over the Internet*: an eLinkKVM device is provided with a static address for a local computer to access it anywhere in the world.
+- *Over the Internet*: an eLinkKVM device is provided with a static address for a remote terminal to access it anywhere in the world.

-When a connection is established, its network interface must be configured in the operating system of the local computer.
+When a connection is established, its network interface must be configured in the operating system of the remote terminal.
 Currently, only Windows is supported.

 #### Windows ####